-All Call of Duty creator codes: CDL Pros, Warzone streamers, more | Dexerto.com
+All Call of Duty creator codes: CDL Pros, Warzone streamers, more - Dexerto

 Call of Duty pros and content creators are the pillars that support the game’s devoted community.
 While some have been involved with Call of Duty since its roots, others have recently ventured into the FPS.

-Now, Activision have launched their pilot program, which is designed to give back to Call of Duty’s most recognizable names via every purchase of COD Points.
+To help support those that stream the game, Activision launched the Support a Creator program, which is designed to give back to Call of Duty’s most recognizable names via every purchase of COD Points.

-As it stands, the program is still in beta, which means that Activision’s team is looking to introduce additional creators should they be deemed worthy.
-There is not currently an application process.
+Activision is always looking to introduce additional creators should they be deemed worthy, so make sure you use the codes below to help your favorite CoD pros and streamers.

 How to use Support a Creator codes in Call of Duty